-2.3 Political Activities and Company Directorships
+2.3 Political Activities

-The terms and conditions of each Officer's contract of employment provides that he or she must not engage in any activity that could give rise to an actual, potential or perceived conflict of interest or that Version: Approved by Minister for Finance on 4 July 2023 13 may be detrimental to the activities or the reputation of the NTMA or NAMA.
-Similarly, for these reasons Officers may not be a member of, or otherwise involved with, a political party or other political organisations or movements.
+The terms and conditions of each Officer's contract of employment provides that he or she must not engage in any activity that could give rise to an actual, potential or perceived conflict of interest or that may be detrimental to the activities or the reputation of the NTMA or NAMA.
+For these reasons Officers may not be a member of, or otherwise involved with, a political party or other political organisations or movements.
 Officers should note that pursuant to Section 10 of the NTMA Act 1990, a person who is a member of either House of the Oireachtas, the European Parliament or a local authority is disqualified from being employed in any capacity by the NTMA.